Depth-dependent magnetic crossover in a room-temperature skyrmion-hosting multilayer: Results Discussion

 As can be seen in Fig.~\ref{fig:CDREXS}, the direction of the dividing vector undergoes a gradual change across the photon energy spectrum.
-Due to the complexity of the multilayered structure, the unambiguous determination of the $\chi(z)$ profile is not as straightforward as for chiral bulk magnets~\cite{Depth_profile_18,Binding_String_NL_22}.
+Due to the complexity of the multilayered structure, the unambiguous determination of the $\chi(z)$ profile is not as straightforward as for chiral bulk magnets~\cite{Depth_profile_18,Binding_String_NL_22}, especially in combination with the variation of the incident angle.
+This is due to the appearance of complex interference effects in the multilayers, combined with the necessity to not only include layer-dependent absorption, but also dispersion.
 However, it is possible to obtain qualitative information about the $\chi(z)$ profile.
 In general, at photon energies far away from the Fe $L_3$ absorption edge, the soft x-ray attenuation length increases, while it is shorter near the resonance.
-Consequently, the top part of the multilayer which is closest to the surface contributes more to the total measured $\chi_m$.
-In other words, if the $\chi(z)$-profile monotonically changes from $180^\circ$ to $0^\circ$ as a function of depth, the dividing vector will slightly rotate when changing the photon energy across the Fe $L_3$ edge.
+Consequently, the top part of the multilayer which is closest to the surface contributes more to the total measured $\chi_\text{m}$.
+In other words, if the $\chi(z)$-profile monotonically changes between $180^\circ$ and $0^\circ$ as a function of depth, the dividing vector will slightly rotate when changing the photon energy across the Fe $L_3$ edge.
 This behavior is consistent with our observations in Fig.~\ref{fig:CDREXS}(a).
-Furthermore, the sampling depth can be changed over a larger range by varying the incident x-ray angle $\theta$ ($\theta = 90^\circ - \alpha$).
+Furthermore, the sampling depth can be changed over a larger range by varying the incident x-ray angle $\theta$ ($\theta = 90^\circ - \alpha$, where $\alpha$ is the scattering angle defined with respect to the surface normal)~\cite{sm}.
 As shown in Figs.~\ref{fig:CDREXS}(b) and \ref{fig:CDREXS}(c), by changing $\theta$ from $32^\circ$ to $35^\circ$, the CD-REXS pattern reverses sign, suggesting the existence of a smoothly-varying 3D hybrid domain wall structure.
-Our CD-REXS results are therefore consistent with the micromagnetic simulations of Ta/[CoFeB/MgO/Ta]$_{16}$~\cite{li2019anatomy}, suggesting \neel\ magnetic character near the surface and substrate, and with Bloch-like character in the central region.
+Our CD-REXS results are therefore consistent with previous work on Ta/[CoFeB/MgO/Ta]$_{16}$~\cite{li2019anatomy}, and suggest \neel\ magnetic character near the surface and substrate, with Bloch-like character in the central region.
+A plot of $\chi_\text{m}$ as a function of energy, extracted from the CD-REXS image stack in Fig.~\ref{fig:CDREXS}(a), is shown in Fig.~\ref{fig:CDREXS}(d).
+Note that $\chi_\text{m}$ for larger energies is not defined, i.e., there is no clear dividing line in CD-REXS contrast as a result of the complex interference effects in the heterostructure.
+It is therefore beneficial to employ additional techniques, such as micromagnetics and LE-\musr, to further understand changes in the magnetic states with depth.